The breakthrough came with establishment of a small planting station at the foot of Mount Herman

-One of the local connections I find myself most drawn to is the Rampart Range area of the Pike National Forest.
-Maybe it is the forest itself, or the two newspapers that I run back and forth between, or the sense of history between them.
+When I lived down in the shadow of Pikes Peak, one of the local connections I found myself most drawn to was the Rampart Range area of the Pike National Forest.
+Maybe it is the forest itself, or the two newspapers that I once ran back and forth between, or the sense of history between them.

 It is also interesting to me how things might have developed differently, with different developers, over time, and different timing.

 Jan Mackell Collins notes in her new book “Lost Ghost Towns of Teller County” that perhaps the roads tell some of the story.
 Same for the developers like Dr. William Abraham Bell, the founder of Manitou Springs, buddy of Colorado Springs founder of Gen. William Palmer.

 Bell, though it is not universally known and talked about, also had development efforts in the early days of what is now Palmer Lake and nearby Monument.